Manishsv/digit3/docs/README.md

 ### DIGIT in Action

-DIGIT 3.0 supports the complete citizen service journey—from discovery to fulfillment—through a shared digital infrastructure that multiple government agencies can leverage.
+DIGIT 3.0 supports the complete citizen service journey through a shared digital infrastructure that multiple government agencies can leverage.
 By enabling multi-tenancy, DIGIT allows different departments and levels of government to transform their service delivery while sharing common services, data registries, and infrastructure costs.

 #### Service Delivery Architecture